-Leak test the system using dry nitrogen and soapy water to identify leaks.
-If you prefer to use an electronic leak detector, charge the system to 10 PSIG with the appropriate system refrigerant (see Serial Data Plate for refrigerant identification).
-Do not use an alternative refrigerant.
-Using dry nitrogen finish charging the system to 450 PSIG.
-Apply the leak detector to all suspect areas.
-When leaks are discovered, repair the leaks, and repeat the pressure test.
-If leaks have been eliminated proceed to system evacuation.
+Pressure test the system using dry nitrogen and soapy water to locate leaks.
+If you wish to use a leak detector, charge the system to 10 psi using the appropriate refrigerant then use nitrogen to finish charging the system to working pressure then apply the detector to suspect areas.
+If leaks are found, repair them.
+After repair, repeat the pressure test.
+If no leaks exist, proceed to system evacuation.